 Another powerful tactic is using authentic CX feedback to help executives understand broad customer service themes.
 With this insight, executives can devise strategies to tackle pressing issues and make changes that reduce broad problems over time.

 2. Seek CX Action Instead of Buy-In from Executives

 Many of today’s executives do buy into the concept of CX.
-In fact, Forrester analyst Megan Burns suggests executive support for CX is widespread, but that leaders need motivation to take action to drive CX initiatives forward.
+In fact, Forrester analyst Megan Burns suggests executive support for CX is widespread, but that leaders need motivation to take action to drive your CX initiative forward.

 Although leaders may support the idea of CX, they may not change their behavior or encourage changes within their teams.
 Instead of requesting buy-in, CX professionals should ask executives to take specific actions, such as:

-- Promoting the program in a team or company meeting
+- Promoting your CX initiative in a team or company meeting

 - Sending out communications highlighting the program and its goal

 - Reviewing positive at negative customer feedback at an all-hands meeting